Country singer Tom T. Hall dies; wrote ‘Harper Valley PTA’

 For his 1985 album “Songs in a Seashell,” he spent six months walking up and down Southern beaches to get inspiration for the summer mood of the LP.

-He was inducted in the Country Music Hall of Fame in 2008 and in 2012, he was honored as the BMI Icon of the year, with artists such as the Avett Brothers, bluegrass stars Daily & Vincent, Toby Keith and Justin Townes Earle paying tribute to the songwriting legend.
+He was inducted into the Country Music Hall of Fame in 2008, and in 2012, he was honored as the BMI Icon of the year, with artists such as the Avett Brothers, bluegrass stars Daily & Vincent, Toby Keith and Justin Townes Earle paying tribute to the songwriting legend.

 “I think a song is just a song,” Hall said at the ceremony in 2012.
 “They can do it with all kinds of different bands.
 It’s just a lyric and a melody.
 I was talking to Kris Kristofferson one time.
 They asked him what was country, and he said, ‘If it sounds country, it’s country.’
 So that’s my philosophy.”